 Hire and fire

-There is no real relationship with the parent company, so that makes it easy to have a control over the quality and SLA of the outsourced team.
+There is no real relationship with the parent company, so that makes it easy to have control over the quality and SLA of the outsourced team.
 If they don’t satisfy as agreed, they can be just as easily replaced.

 Privacy of data

-While this is a rare occurrence and the state of cyber security right now is really strong, there are chances and that cannot be ignored.
+While this is a rare occurrence, and the state of cybersecurity right now is really strong, there are chances that cannot be ignored.

-Delays in Delivering Projects
+Delays in delivering projects

-The advantage of having the team work while you are asleep is also a disadvantage.
+The advantage of having teamwork while you are asleep is also a disadvantage.
 There are times when you are almost always 12 to 24 hours away.
-That makes every little change and corrections one day away.
+That makes every little change and correction one day away.

 A lot of tax breaks and discounts were offered, bringing the already low cost further down.
-It led to an environment that really welcomed investment in the industry and it grew rapidly.
+It led to an environment that really welcomed investment in the industry, and it grew rapidly.

 - The BPO sector contributed just 0.075% of the GDP in the year 2000.

 - 2005- Philippines gains 3% of the world’s BPO market.
-Contributes 2.4% of the GDP.
+It contributes 2.4% of the GDP.

 - 2013- Revenue stands at $15.5 billion, nearly a million people are employed.

 - 2016- BPO sector continues to grow at an astronomical rate.
-Philippines is the go-to country for call centres and BPO-IT.
+Philippines is the go-to country for call centers and BPO-IT.
 It is expected to generate over 1.3 million more jobs in the coming years and will be growing at a rate of 17% per annum.

-There are going to be jobs for all that need them and the industry will be serviced by investors.
+There are going to be jobs for all that need them, and the industry will be serviced by investors.
 It is a win-win for all that are involved.

 All of this growth, according to Bloomberg, can be attributed to two things- the outsourcing Industry and OFW remittances.

-The country’s services will begin to branch off into specialised services from a more general and broad definition of the term ‘BPO IT’.
-That means, more and more companies with specific needs and demands will find it easier to find the right workforce.
+The country’s services will begin to branch off into specialized services from a more general and broad definition of the term ‘BPO IT.’
+That means more and more foreign companies with specific needs and demands will find it easier to find the right workforce.

 Generalized back-end services will also grow, but the projections show a 14% to 16% growth.
-More people will eventually siphon into specialisations, and this is what the industry will need.
+More people will eventually siphon into specializations, and this is what the industry will need.

-The largest BPOs in the Philippines
+The largest BPO companies in the Philippines

-It was the first company to enter the Philippine market and is still the biggest.
+It was the first outsourcing company to enter the Philippine market and is still the biggest.
 It is also the biggest BPO Company in the world, covering over 120 countries globally.

 JP Morgan Chase

-A late entrant to the Philippines, establishing their offices only in 2005, but have grown to become one of the largest in the country.
+A late entrant to the Philippines, establishing their offices only in 2005, they have grown to become one of the largest in the country.
 They have people working 24 x 7 in their famous Philippine Global Services Centre.

-Guide to Outsourcing Business in the Philippines
+Guide to outsourcing business in the Philippines

 The next step is getting the approval of local bodies.
 Called LGU (Local Government Unit) permits, they are required if you are thinking of doing any business.

 - Location clearance